'Welcome Back': Joy In West Bank As Freed Prisoners Return

 Victory signs

-Like many others, Mohammad had come to follow the bus bringing Palestinian detainees released by Israel in return for some of the roughly 240 hostages taken by Hamas during its bloody cross-border raids on October 7.
+Like many others, Mohammad had come to follow the bus bringing Palestinian detainees released by Israel in return for some of the roughly 240 hostages taken by Hamas.

 The Hamas-run government says the offensive has killed more than 15,000 people, also mostly civilians.